reisenberger/architecture-center/docs/guide/index.md

 The complexity of distributed systems requires new approaches to operations.
 Deployments must be predictable, and monitoring and telemetry are critical to give insight into the system.

+This guide presents a structured approach for designing applications on Azure that are scalable, resilient, and highly available.
+It is intended for architects and engineers who are designing solutions for Azure.

+> This is not a how-to guide for individual services in Azure, which are covered in the documentation for those services.

+### Comparison of traditional on-premises and modern cloud

 | Traditional on-premises | Modern cloud |
 |-------------------------|--------------|